Narrative Therapy

 Context is Considered

 Narrative therapy looks at a person’s experiences over the course of their life and identifies how these can influence their perceptions of themselves and the world around them.
 This is expressed through stories or narratives in a person’s mind.
 While some stories are more important to a person’s everyday decisions, others can also be intertwined into a larger narrative.
-Negative events such as failure in professional life, separations, family problems and positive events including financial and personal achievements can impact a person in different ways.
+Negative events, such as failure in professional life, separations, and family problems, and positive events, including financial and personal achievements, can impact a person in different ways.
 When a person is unclear of their own narrative, a therapist can help them discover it.
 This process is mainly conducted through constant conversation and by noting down important points in a story in written form.
 The therapist then works together with the person to separate problems from their perception of self and build a new story.

 Narrative therapy can be a very effective method to provide solutions for those with different mental health conditions.
 Some include: